olrtg/emmet-language-server/README.md

 **With nvim-lspconfig:**

-Remember that if you don't need to support a new filetype or change the default settings of the language server you don't need to pass a table to the `setup` function (like this: `lspconfig.emmet_language_server.setup()`.
+Remember that if you don't need to support a new filetype or change the default settings of the language server you don't need to pass a table to the `setup` function (like this: `lspconfig.emmet_language_server.setup({})`.

 ```lua
 lspconfig.emmet_language_server.setup({